ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 New Experiment
 ===============

-To run a new experiment in the container at a later time, users will need to rerun the commands in :numref:`Section %s <SetUpPythonEnvC>` to reactivate the regional workflow.
+To run a new experiment in the container at a later time, users will need to rerun the commands in :numref:`Section %s <SetUpPythonEnvC>` to reactivate the workflow.
 Then, users can configure a new experiment by updating the environment variables in ``config.yaml`` to reflect the desired experiment configuration.
 Basic instructions appear in :numref:`Section %s <SetUpConfigFileC>` above, and detailed instructions can be viewed in :numref:`Section %s <UserSpecificConfig>`.
 After adjusting the configuration file, regenerate the experiment by running ``./generate_FV3LAM_wflow.py``.